Dave & Buster's: Even More Attractive Now

 When I wrote about Dave and Buster's (PLAY) six months ago, the stock price stood at about $59 a share.
-At the time I thought that shares could be as much as 30 percent undervalued.
+At that time, I thought that shares could be as much as 30 percent undervalued.
 Within a very short period of time, investor enthusiasm blasted the stock price up 24 percent.
 Although I sold my shares in the interim, the recent crash down to $48 has me taking a second look at the company.

 Even though earnings have come in above expectations, D&B's comparable sales growth has apparently disappointed Wall Street.
 It seems that many lump D&B in with restaurant stocks, but this is definitely the wrong way to approach the company.
 After reexamining my original assumptions, I still think that D&B stock offers significant upside potential and limited downside risk.